-So I started to read very closely the sources for ideology and what I discovered was that we were dealing with a death cult, a cult that has somewhere around .0167% of the Muslim world behind them, but one that is convinced that they can take over the entire religion and convince other Muslims to follow them and if they won’t follow them willingly, they’ll be forced to do it through violence.
+So I started to read very closely the sources for ideology and what I discovered was that we were dealing with a death cult, a cult that has somewhere around .0167% of the Muslim world behind them, but one that is convinced that they can take over the entire religion and convince other Muslims to follow them and if they will not follow them willingly, they will be forced to do it through violence.

-So we’ve seen some of that in the Middle East.
-Every once in a while we hear stories about ISIS, carrying out horrific attacks or massacres.
+So we have seen some of that in the Middle East.
+Every once in a while, we hear stories about ISIS, carrying out horrific attacks or massacres.
 Most of what we focus on is attacks against Americans or our allies.
 We focus on attacks against Christians or the persecuted, the Yazidis or others.

 So I, right from the start, understood the language being used and the religious fervor that underlay a lot of the actions that were being carried out and when I had conversations with my colleagues however, religion was dismissed as an explanatory principle for what was going on.
 People preferred to talk about politics, about social issues, about a lot of other things rather than talk about the religious language or even the religious belief that might be behind some of these actions.